olivierots/Infrastructure-Automation-Using-Ansible/README.md

 Ansible architecture:
 host inventory file: list of clients you're going to manage
-modules: ansible comes with 100s of modules that get executed when you run a playbook and taks include your modules ansible.cfg: main ansible config file that contains stuffs like your remote users, privileges & your inventory etc.
+modules: ansible comes with 100s of modules that get executed when you run a playbook and taks include your modules
+         They are reusable, standalone scripts that can be used by the Ansible API, or by ansible-playbook programs e.g yum, service, copy, lineinfile etc. ansible.cfg: main ansible config file that contains stuffs like your remote users, privileges & your inventory etc.
 Playbooks: describe automation jobs and playbook uses a very simple language YAML.
 ```